9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 ::::

 This is a simple example of `read` and `show` together.
 Notice that we gave an explicit type of `Double` when processing the `read`.
-That\'s because `read` returns a value of type `Read a => a` and `show` expects a value of type `Show a => a`.
+That's because `read` returns a value of type `Read a => a` and `show` expects a value of type `Show a => a`.
 There are many types that have instances defined for both `Read` and `Show`.
 Without knowing a specific type, the compiler must guess from these many types which one is needed.
 In situations like this, it may often choose `Integer`.
-If we wanted to accept floating-point input, this wouldn\'t work, so we provided an explicit type.
+If we wanted to accept floating-point input, this wouldn't work, so we provided an explicit type.

 :::: tip